Petar Veličković

 I serve on the Scientific Advisory Board of the Institute for AI Research and Development of Serbia.

 Alongside my colleagues from Google DeepMind and researchers from the Raspberry Pi Foundation, I have contributed to and steered the development of Experience AI, a new educational programme that offers cutting-edge KS3 (ages 11–14) resources on artificial intelligence and machine learning for teachers and their students—supporting the next generation of AI leaders in the UK.
+Since its initial launch, Google announced significant funding for the program, helping it reach millions of young people worldwide.

 I serve on the Advisory Board of the Montenegrin AI Association, a non-governmental organisation founded with an ambition to bring together the Montenegrin AI community.